Welcome to today's edition of the Rush 24-7 podcast.

 Issue by issue by issue.

-This is the this has been the whole bugaboo.
+This has been the whole bugaboo.

-Every Obama issue is opposed by a majority, sometimes big majority of the American people.
+Every Obama issue is opposed by a majority, sometimes big majority of the American people, yet every Obama initiative is being implemented.

-And in polling data, this is what gave birth to the limbaugh theorem.
+And in polling data, this is what gave birth to the Limbaugh theorem.

-In polling data, people in poll after poll after poll by majorities of sometimes into the 60 percentiles oppose Obama's agenda, oppose his policies, but yet the same people give Obama soaring approval rating.
+In polling data, people in poll after poll after poll by majorities of sometimes into the 60 percentiles oppose Obama's agenda, oppose his policies, but yet the same people give Obama soaring approval ratings.

 They don't associate his policies with his or with the direction of the country.